-• It is normal to feel discomfort with a new lower denture at first.
-If you cannot get used to it, it may indicate that your denture is too big or does not have enough support.
+- It is normal to feel discomfort with a new lower denture at first.
+If you cannot get used to it, it may indicate that your denture is too big or lacks sufficient support.

 Why do your lower dentures feel uncomfortable?
 Here's everything you need to know.